 Small price changes occur all the time, which is why energy is bought in advance.
 These changes depend on demand, how much is being generated at the time, where it's coming from, how it's being generated, the season, fuel prices (coal, gas, and oil), and so on.

 As a nation, we buy energy abroad as well as generating our own, so these rules apply on a global scale.
 The North Sea supplies just 50% of our gas, leaving us exposed to European gas pricing.
 Europe gets most of its gas from Russia, or in liquified form from the Middle East.
 Stresses on any part of the global chain, be it civil unrest, war, natural disasters, accidents (like Piper Alpha or Chernobyl), or political/societal changes will affect the price you pay for energy.
 If you're interested in what's driving price rises at the moment, check out our dedicated 'state of wholesale energy' blog.

 With that in mind, lets take a look a couple of famous events that led to large wholesale price rises.

 - The Fukushima Daiichi nuclear disaster

 Following a devastating tsunami on 11th March 2011, the Fukushima I Nuclear Plant went into nuclear meltdown.
-It was the largest nuclear meltdown since Chernobyl, and the radiation leakage is likely to cause hundreds of cancer deaths in the future.
-Unsurprisingly, nuclear power's popularity among the Japanese plummeted, with many prefectures refusing to allow their plants to operate.
+It was the largest nuclear meltdown since Chernobyl and, unsurprisingly, nuclear power's popularity among the Japanese plummeted.
+Many prefectures refused to allow their plants to operate.

 Japan decided that while they reviewed their nuclear arrangements, they'd turn to gas-fired and coal-fired power stations for all their electricity.
 They bought all the gas they could get their hands on, and were willing to pay a lot of money to get it.
 This pushed the price of gas up for everyone else, including the UK.